McBride named chief medical informatics officer for Harbin Clinic

-Dr. Charles Edward McBride has been named the chief medical informatics 0fficer for Harbin Clinic.
-The new appointment is an expansion of Dr. McBride's current role as chief medical officer.
+Dr. Charles Edward McBride has been named the chief medical informatics officer for Harbin Clinic.
+The new appointment is an expansion of McBride’s current role as chief medical officer.

 In addition to his responsibilities as chief medical officer, McBride will lead the health informatics platform of Harbin Clinic that works collaboratively with the clinical IT staff to support efficient design, implementation, and the use of health technology.